Court of Exchequer (Ireland): History

-The early Barons were usually English-born, with a record of public service in Ireland.
-Although they ranked as High Court judges, they were not required to be qualified barristers, and in 1400 complaints were made about their lack of legal expertise.
-An Act of the Irish Parliament in 1421 was aimed at those Barons who were described ominously as "illiterate men performing office in the Exchequer through deputies".
-In 1442 it was suggested that the administration of the Irish Government would be improved if the Chief Baron was a properly trained lawyer.
+The early Barons were usually English-born, with a record of public service.
+Although they ranked as High Court judges, they were not required to be qualified barristers, and from 1400 on numerous complaints were made about their lack of legal expertise.
+An act of the Irish Parliament in 1421 was aimed at those Barons who were described ominously as "illiterate men performing office in the Exchequer through deputy" and accused them of extortion.
+In 1442 it was suggested that the administration of the Irish Government would be improved if the Chief Baron at least was a properly trained lawyer.
 This criticism was principally aimed at Michael Gryffin, the incumbent Chief Baron, who had no legal qualifications for the job.
 Thomas Shorthalls, another Baron in the early 1440s, had a background in local government, although he had also acted as an attorney.
 His colleague Francis Toppesfeld had been a royal esquire of the body and a senior official in the Royal household under Henry IV.
 The same is true of Sir John Radcliffe, later one of the most distinguished English commanders in France.
 Their colleague Peter Clynton (or Clayton) later became collector of customs for Dublin and Drogheda.
 As late as the 1480s Thomas Archbold (alias Galmole), one of the Barons, was a goldsmith by trade, and Master of the Irish Royal Mint, although he may also have qualified as a lawyer.